 Thomas Hardy, Rudyard Kipling, T. S. Eliot, Seamus Heaney, and C. S. Lewis were all members of Magdalene; three of them were also recipients of the Nobel Prize for Literature.
 Amongst the current Honorary Fellowship are the Poet Laureate, Dame Carol Ann Duffy, and the distinguished American literary critic and Harvard University Professor, Helen Vendler.

 Magdalene has a thriving community of English scholars, including the Director of Studies, Dr Jane Hughes, who specialises in medieval literature, and Dr Marcus Waithe, whose teaching areas include Victorian literature and contemporary poetry.
 Dr Michael Hrebeniak is a College Lecturer with specialisms in American literature, practical criticism, Modernism and the short story.
-There are usually about 16-18 undergraduates and a number of postgraduate students in English at Magdalene at any one time.
+At Magdalene, at any one time there are usually about 16-18 undergraduates in English across all years, as well as a varying number of postgraduate students.

 Candidates for admission are judged on six main areas: